-Frank Ocean’s Father Sues– Calvin Cooksey Wants $14.5 Million For Alleged Libel
+Frank Ocean’s Father Sues: Calvin Cooksey Wants $14.5 Million For Alleged Libel

 Calvin Cooksey’s lawsuit claims that Frank Ocean’s Tumblr post was viewed by millions of his son’s fans and that the claims have caused him to lose out on future earning opportunities.
 One of those “lost opportunities” includes the manuscript for a crime thriller titled Part of the Game that Cooksey says Ocean and his mother were set to have roles in.
 As a result of Ocean’s Tumblr post, Cooksey claims that he will never be able to produce the movie or sell it to anyone.

 So far, several publications have mentioned that requests for comment from Frank Ocean about the Calvin Cooksey lawsuit have gone unanswered.
-It’s unclear exactly what Ocean plans to do about his father’s libel lawsuit but certainly he’ll have his lawyers on it and not represent himself like his Cooksey is choosing to do.
+It’s unclear exactly what Ocean plans to do about his father’s libel lawsuit but certainly he’ll have his lawyers on it and not represent himself like his dad Cooksey is choosing to do.

 [Featured Image by Eamonn McCormack/Getty Images]